thedrakesng/thedrakesng.github.io/_posts/2025-07-05-The-AI-License.md

 Geoffrey Hinton, a godfather of modern AI, noted that before the Industrial Revolution, physical strength was a human bottleneck.
 Technology made that bottleneck irrelevant.
 Today, intelligence is the bottleneck.
 To believe that AI will stop at being a mere 'assistant' is to assume this revolution will be different from all others.

-A professional license is not an eternal shield; it is simply a standard that must be met.
-For the first time, we have a technology clearly on track to meet that standard.
+As the post said the transition is happening.
+Autonomous driving is replacing UBER drivers.
+EyeArt has replaced the fundus examination and it has already shifted two of the three pillars (safety and accountability).
+Trust is being earned through open transparency rather than bedside manner.
+That trajectory—from tool ➜ autonomous system ➜ licensed entity—is exactly the roadmap every high-stakes profession will face.
+The logic is clear: if an algorithm can satisfy the pillars better, cheaper, or at larger scale than a human, the “license” will migrate.
+A professional license is not an eternal shield.
 Now it is only a matter of time, necessity, regulation, and so on.

 The 'so on' seems quiet long.